-When a package is SLOT'ed, very often we need to have a symlink to the latest version.
+DESCRIPTIONWhen a package is SLOT'ed, very often we need to have a symlink to the latest version.
 However, depending on the order the user has merged them, more often than not, the symlink maybe clobbered by the older versions.

 alternatives_makesym "/usr/bin/python" "/usr/bin/python2.3" "/usr/bin/python2.2" }

 The above example will create a symlink at /usr/bin/python to either /usr/bin/python2.3 or /usr/bin/python2.2.
 It will choose python2.3 over python2.2 if both exist.

 Alternatively, you can use this function:

 alternatives_auto_makesym "/usr/bin/python" "/usr/bin/python[0-9].[0-9]" }

 This will use bash pathname expansion to fill a list of alternatives it can link to.
 It is probably more robust against version upgrades.
 You should consider using this unless you are want to do something special.

 - The alternatives pkg_postinst, this function will be exported

-The alternatives pkg_postrm, this function will be exported
+- The alternatives pkg_postrm, this function will be exported

-The symlink to be created
+- The symlink to be created

 - The list of alternatives

-Original author: Alastair Tse <email@example.com> (03 Oct 2003)
+AUTHORSAlastair Tse <email@example.com> (03 Oct 2003)

 REPORTING BUGSPlease report bugs via https://bugs.gentoo.org/

 - ECLASS VARIABLES